 NIck and Martin are both responsible for the Level 2 Sensory Biology Field Course.
 This is a fantastic 5-day field course down at the Field Studies Council centre at Slapton Ley.
 Here students get a variety of small group learning sessions with experts in each field, get to do some small group lead experiments to learn more about experimental design, and then plan and undertake their own experiment for three days.

-From 2018, Nick will be teaching the brand new BIOL20016 Sensory Biology course.
-We've introduced this course to provide a coordinated progression from year 1 through to year 3; from learning the fundamental principles through to cutting edge research in Sensory Biology and Visual Ecology.
+Nick teaches half of the BIOL20016 Sensory Biology course.
+We've introduced this course in 2017/2018 to provide a coordinated progression from year 1 through to year 3; from learning the fundamental principles through to cutting edge research in Sensory Biology and Visual Ecology.

 Third Year - Level 3